gwensab/The-Goon/instructions.md

 * Type 'crontab -e' in the terminal to create and edit a file
 * At the bottom of the file that opens, type ``*/x * * * * python3 ./.py && python3 postConditions.py``
 (where x is the minute interval you want to run the code at)

+More information about cronjobs can be found at [raspiserver.com](https://raspiserver.com/crontab-on-raspberry-pi/)